spurll/spellbook/examples/research.md

 * ¾ peck root of maple
 * terror of baboon
 * 2 measures bud of strangler fig
-* prisine spirit of chimera
+* pristine spirit of chimera
 * ¼ dram tantalum
 * 5 pinches stem of jasper
 * 1 scruple cadmium